eead-csic-compbio/metagenome_Pfam_score/README.md

 2. [Instituto de Investigaciones Matematicas Aplicadas y en Sistemas](http://www.iimas.unam.mx), UNAM, Mexico
 3. [Fundacion ARAID](http://www.araid.es) & [EEAD-CSIC](http://www.eead.csic.es), Zaragoza, Spain

 # About MEBS

 The main goal of MEBS is capture with a single value  the importance of complex metabolic pathways or biogeochemical cycles in a large omic datasets (either genomes or metagenomes).
 The algortithm has been thoroughly tested with the [sulfur cycle](https://academic.oup.com/gigascience/article/6/11/1/4561660), but currently other cycles are also supported.
-The script [mebsv1.pl](./mebsv1.pl) avoid reading the manual and score their own genome/metagnome in terms of biogeochemical cycles.
+The script [mebsv1.pl](./mebsv1.pl) allows you to score your  own genome/metagenome in terms of biogeochemical cycles.
 All that is required is a directory containing peptide FASTA files of encoded proteins/fragments with **.faa** extension.
-Note that hmmsearch must be installed as well (see below).
+Note that [hmmsearch](http://hmmer.org/download.html) must be installed first.

 # MEBS installation